 Schedule 1 applications – provision for children by unmarried parents

-I have trained as a collaborative lawyer, and always try to resolve disputes constructively.
-Even if litigation is necessary I will continue to offer pragmatic advice on settlement – I have only had two cases go to trial in 10 years of practice.
+Jacqueline has trained as a collaborative lawyer, and always tries to resolve disputes constructively.
+Even if litigation is necessary she will continue to offer pragmatic advice on settlement – she has only had four cases go to final trial in fourteen years of practice.

 Partner at Hodge Jones & Allen